Nice try, but EVERYONE is on to you.

-4. You're spending more and more time away from home and/or your significant other.
+4. You're spending more and more time away from your significant other.
 Late nights at the office are starting to add up.
 Long lunches are becoming routine.
-When you really think about it, you can see you're trying to increase your opportunity to spend time with him at the expense of the time you spend with your significant other.
+When you really think about it, you can see you're trying to increase your opportunity to spend time with the other man at the expense of time spent with your significant other.
 What is all this time with him really about? —Judith Tutin

-6. You laugh more with him.
+6. You laugh more with the other man.
 You "always" have more fun with him than with your partner.
 You like being with him.
 In fact, you prefer it. —Charlotte Michie

-7. You think about him all the time.
+7. You think about the other man all the time.
 Your daydreams include this person almost to the exclusion of your partner.
 You muse about what would it be like to be with him all the time. —Charlotte Michie

-8. You compare him to your partner.
+8. You compare your partner to the other man (and not favorably).
 Comparing is a judgment, and judgments leave us feeling either really good or really bad.
-You think of him and you really feel good, and then you think of your partner and you feel bad in some way. —Charlotte Michie
+You think of this other guy and you really feel good, and then you think of your partner and you feel bad in some way. —Charlotte Michie

-10. You feel understood by him, unlike by your partner.
-A really big red flag is when your thoughts wander towards "he really gets me.
-He knows exactly how I feel."
+10. You feel understood by him (but not by your partner).
+A really big red flag is when your thoughts wander towards: He really gets me.
+He knows exactly how I feel.
 Then you think of your partner and how he doesn't get you and he's a loser when it comes to your feelings. —Charlotte Michie

-11. You tell others, "we are just friends."
-A big sign that you are more than friends is when others bring it to your attention what they are seeing.
-Don't ignore what others are saying.
-If you are defending your relationship with him with your friends, that's an issue to look at. —Charlotte Michie
+11. You tell others over (and over) "we're just friends."
+A big sign that you're more than friends is when others bring to your attention what they're seeing.
+Don't ignore what others say.
+If you're repeatedly defending your relationship with him to others, that's an issue to look at. —Charlotte Michie

-12. You feel uncomfortable when your partner says something about him.
+12. You feel uncomfortable when your partner says something about the other man.
 Many times these relationships are made at work and your partner does know about the "other" because of project work together.
 Pay attention if you feel uncomfortable when your partner (or spouse) comments about your work partner.
-It's important to explore your own conscience and be truthful to yourself about the relationship. —Charlotte Michie
+It's important to explore your own conscience and be truthful to yourself about the relationship (and marriage). —Charlotte Michie

 13. You tell him things about yourself that you haven't told your partner.
 As a relationship develops, so does the depth of the feelings.
 One way to go deeper in a relationship is to tell things about yourself that you have not even told your partner.
 It's important to ask yourself, "why haven't I told my partner this?" —Charlotte Michie